The Harmful Effects of Second-hand Smoke

 Second-hand smoke is harmful to babies and children in the following ways:

-- Babies who breathe second-hand smoke have a greater chance of dying from Sudden Infant Death Syndrome (SIDS), also known as crib death.
-For more information, see HealthLinkBC File #46 Sudden Infant Death Syndrome.
+- Babies who breathe second-hand smoke have a greater chance of dying from Sudden Infant Death Syndrome (SIDS).
+For more information, see HealthLinkBC File #46 Sudden Infant Death Syndrome (SIDS).

 - Children exposed to second-hand smoke have a greater risk of getting lung infections, such as bronchitis and pneumonia.
-They also get more ear infections and suffer more from chronic coughing, wheezing, and breathing problems.
+They also suffer more from chronic coughing, wheezing, and breathing problems.

 - Second-hand smoke can cause fluid to build up in the inner ear, which can cause an ear infection.